ontoportal/documentation/docs/_steps/initial_installation.md

 You can supply the hostname (machine name) for the virtual machine during the deployment process.
-Our documentation refers to this hostname as 'appliance_hostname'.
+Our documentation refers to this hostname as 'my_appliance_hostname'.

 These steps start your appliance and set the Appliance ID.
 After getting the Appliance ID, you will have the needed information